 Map layer Description Sites and areas of significance to Sites and Areas of Significance to tangata whenua are mapped in accordance with Policy D.1.5 Places of significance to tangata whenua. tangata whenua They are a single resource or set of resources identified, described and contained in a mapped location.
 Worksheets for each mapped site or area are available on the Regional Council's website or by clicking on a site or area in the GIS viewer.
 Outstanding natural features These incorporate the maps of Outstanding Natural Features as shown in the Regional Policy Statement with subsequent updates and new features added from the report: Hayward B., May 2016.
 Outstanding Natural Features Identifying and Mapping additional sites in Northland.
 The maps show the 'dry' and 'wet' parts of the Outstanding Natural Features where they straddle the boundary between land and water.
 The 'dry' parts are shown in a lighter shade and are for information purposes only.
 The 'wet' parts are subject to rules in the Regional Plan.
 No rules apply to the 'dry' parts in the Regional Plan - these will be contained in the relevant district plan.

-Natural character: Outstanding natural character These areas have been assessed under criteria in Policy 13(2) of the New Zealand Coastal Policy Statement 2010.
+Map layer Description Natural character: 258 Outstanding natural character These areas have been assessed under criteria in Policy 13(2) of the New Zealand Coastal Policy Statement 2010.
 A complete series of worksheets describing the values of each natural character area are available on the Regional Council's website.
-High natural character Natural character attributes include: 1) Natural elements, processes and patterns; 2) Biophysical, ecological and geomorphological aspects; 3) Natural landforms such as headlands, peninsulas, cliffs, dunes, wetlands, reefs, freshwater springs and surf breaks; 4) The natural movement of water and sediment; 5) The natural darkness of the night sky; 6) Places or areas that are wild or scenic; and Experiential attributes, including the sounds and smell of the seas; and their context and setting.

-Map layer Description Outstanding natural character generally means entirely natural such as near to pristine indigenous vegetation, negligible human features (for example, buildings, wharves, jetties, paved surfaces, pipelines, cables, hard protection structures) and a very strong experience of naturalness.
+High natural Natural character attributes include: character 1) Natural elements, processes and patterns; 2) Biophysical, ecological and geomorphological aspects; 3) Natural landforms such as headlands, peninsulas, cliffs, dunes, wetlands, reefs, freshwater springs and surf breaks; 4) The natural movement of water and sediment; 5) The natural darkness of the night sky; 6) Places or areas that are wild or scenic; and Experiential attributes, including the sounds and smell of the seas; and their context and setting.
+Outstanding natural character generally means entirely natural such as near to pristine indigenous vegetation, negligible human features (for example, buildings, wharves, jetties, paved surfaces, pipelines, cables, hard protection structures) and a very strong experience of naturalness.
 High natural character generally means a high proportion of indigenous vegetation, visually unobtrusive structures (for example, swing moorings) few and visually subservient human features and a strong experience of naturalness.
 In some cases, the natural character maps include areas beyond the coastal marine area - this includes situations where a natural character unit spans the coastal marine area and includes both marine and freshwater environments.
 In these cases, that part of the unit above the coastal marine area is also mapped but shown as hashed to indicate it is not within the coastal marine area.
 The natural character maps also include a number of freshwater bodies where the unit specifically delineates that freshwater body (for example, dune lakes) and the values and characteristics of the unit relate specifically to freshwater.
-Historic heritage: Historic heritage areas Historic heritage The mapped historic heritage is based on the report by Clough R. and Brown A., 2016.
+Historic heritage Historic heritage areas The mapped historic heritage is based on the report by Clough R. and Brown A., 2016.
 Northland Coastal and Freshwater Heritage Survey: Identification of Historic Heritage Resource Methodology and subsequent updates by Clark L (2017).
-The map shows: sites a) six historic heritage areas: three of these are water-based areas that form part of a cultural heritage landscape in combination with land-based historic sites.
-They have been assessed by Clough and Associates and are considered to be significant enough to include in the plan; one additional historic heritage area identified through consultation on the Proposed Plan; and two waka landing sites that have been registered as wāhi tapu areas by Heritage New Zealand have also been included. b) Eighteen historic heritage sites.
-These are buildings and structures that have been assessed by Clough and Associates and Heritage New Zealand Pouhere Taonga (seven sites) and Clark L. (eight sites, peer reviewed by Heritage New Zealand Pouhere Taonga) and are considered to be significant enough to include in the plan.
-Three additional sites were identified through consultation on the Proposed Plan.
-Site and area reports comprising the historic heritage schedule are available on the Regional Council's website.
+The map shows: Historic heritage sites a) six historic heritage areas: three of these are water-based areas that form part of a cultural heritage landscape in combination with land-based historic sites.